 Warm eye compresses are a great way to relieve symptoms of mild to moderate dry eye syndrome.

 The gentle heat from a compress helps to soften any hardened oils that may be clogged in the little oil glands that line the eyelashes.
 Your oil glands will work more efficiently to deliver tear-stabilizing oils to your eyes’ surface once the glands aren’t blocked.
 Your eye doctor will instruct you on how to easily prepare a warm eye compress at home.

 Your [eye doctor] offers a range of successful options to treat your dry eyes to ensure you always have clear vision and comfortable eyes.
 Call your dry eye optometrist to have your eyes thoroughly evaluated and treated for long-lasting relief.
 There is a wide range of in-office treatments that can alleviate symptoms of dry eye syndrome and help your eyes feel refreshed.

-To learn more about our dry eye services and schedule a consultation, call The Dry Eye Center at Drs.
+To learn more about our dry eye services and schedule a consultation, call Drs.
 Farkas, Kassalow, Resnick & Associates in Manhattan today!

-The Dry Eye Center at Drs.
-Farkas, Kassalow, Resnick & Associates serves dry eye patients from New York City, The East Side, Roslyn, and Nassau County, New York and surrounding communities.
+Drs.
+Farkas, Kassalow, Resnick & Associates serves dry eye patients from New York City, Roslyn, Long Island, and Nassau County, New York and surrounding communities.